 For a week in March 2021, the HEARTH 2.0 space at Art Outreach was transformed into a workshop and open studio space for this first instalment of lost in transition, thinking about my journey as a TCK and art therapist.

 16 Sep – 12 Oct 2021

-Part of a month-long residency at dblspce, this second chapter of the lost in transition project sought to explore the present state of flux, and the quiet grief that accompanied this journey through the pandemic.
+Part of a month-long residency at dblspce, this second chapter of the lost in transition project sought to explore the present state of flux, and the quiet grief that accompanied our society’s journey through the pandemic.

 Pop-Up Workshops & Talks

-DIY paper-making workshops and talks have been run for over 50 individuals from local schools, companies and artist groups.
+Over the course of the project, recycled paper-making workshops and talks have been run for the members of the public, schools and organisations.
 Interested in a small private workshop?
 Get in touch.